python-jsonschema/jsonschema/docs/errors.rst

         default, :validator:`anyOf` and :validator:`oneOf` are considered weak validators and will be superceded by other same-level validation errors.
-    :argument set strong a collection of validators to consider to be "strong".
+    :argument set strong: a collection of validators to consider to be "strong"

 .. doctest::